zekunyan/TTGSnackbar/README.md

 ### Action title font
 `actionTextFont: UIFont` defines the action button title font.

+### Action max width
+`actionMaxWidth: CGFloat` defines the action button max width.
+Min is 44.

+### Action text number of lines
+`actionTextNumberOfLines` defines the number of lines of action button title.
+Default is 1.

 ### Action callback
 `actionBlock: TTGActionBlock?` will be called when user click the action button.
 ```